Hook (song)

-"Hook" is a song by the jam band Blues Traveler, from their 1994 album Four.
-The song peaked at #23 on the Billboard Hot 100.

-The title of the song is a reference to the term hook: "A hook is a musical idea, often a short riff, passage, or phrase, that is used in popular music to make a song appealing and to "catch the ear of the listener".
+"Hook" is a song by American rock band Blues Traveler, from their fourth studio album, Four (1994).
+The title of the song is a reference to the term hook, a short musical riff that is used in popular music to make a song appealing and to "catch the ear of the listener".
 The lyrics are a commentary on the banality and vacuousness of successful pop songs, making "Hook" both a hit song and a satire of a hit song.
+Commercially, "Hook" peaked at number 23 on the US Billboard Hot 100 and number 40 on the Canadian RPM 100 Hit Tracks chart.